-The Kernel CPU Time Jitter RNG version 3.4.0 is a non-physical entropy source that is implemented in the kernel binary.
-Its purpose is to feed the kernel DRBGs.
+The Userspace CPU Time Jitter RNG version 3.4.0 is a non-physical entropy source that is implemented in the kernel binary that feeds the userspace DRBGs.
 The noise generation of this entropy source is based on the tiny variations in the execution time of the same piece of code.
 The execution time of this piece of code is made unpredictable by the complexity of the different hardware components that comprise modern CPUs and the different internal states that the operating system can have at a certain point in time.